-We tasted the olive oil they produce and they had some the different types of olive oil mixed with lemon, bitter orange and garlic, interesting to taste.
+We tasted the olive oil they produce and they had some different types of olive oil mixed with lemon, bitter orange and garlic, interesting to taste.

-Next, we visited the Monastery of Anafonitria that is dedicated to the Virgin Mary.
+Next, we visited the Monastery of Anafonitria which is dedicated to the Virgin Mary.
 It is the oldest monastery on the island and dates to the 14th century.
-It was where St. Dionysius the Patron Saint of Zakynthos served as an abbot for most his life until he died in 1624.
+It was where St. Dionysius the Patron Saint of Zakynthos served as an abbot for most of his life until he died in 1624.

-At the end of the tour we went to the village of Bohali to see the panoramic view of Zakynthos, which was spectacular and on a sunny day would have been even better.
+At the end of the tour, we went to the village of Bohali to see the panoramic view of Zakynthos, which was spectacular and on a sunny day would have been even better.

 - Currency: Euro

 - Tip: Bring an umbrella/rain jacket